#38 Difference Between Envy and Jealousy: Transforming Bitterness into Faith

 Support Others

-Instead of loathing someone’s success, genuinely congratulate them for the success.
-When we start supporting other people’s success, then jealousy automatically gets eliminated.
+Instead of loathing someone’s success, genuinely congratulate them for their success.
+When we start supporting other people’s success, jealousy in relationships automatically gets eliminated.

 Believe in God’s Sequence of Events